Skip to main content

 8.4 The Connecting Party shall:

-8.6 The Connecting Party may request that NHS Digital convenes a Multi-Party Intervention where, acting reasonably, the Connecting Party determines that it cannot reasonably bring all relevant and necessary parties together to resolve an Incident.
+8.6 The Connecting Party may request that NHS England convenes a Multi-Party Intervention where, acting reasonably, the Connecting Party determines that it cannot reasonably bring all relevant and necessary parties together to resolve an Incident.

 8.7 The Connecting Party shall ensure that a HSSI Manager is available to cover its defined documented support hours.
 Upon request from the Service(s) Bridge, the Connecting Party's on duty HSSI Manager shall attend and contribute to a Multi-Party Intervention within 30 minutes of notification by the Service(s) Bridge.

 8.8 The Connecting Party shall during its documented support hours report all Clinical Safety Incidents that are not defined as HSSI and are deemed to impact the Service(s) within 48 hours of becoming aware of the Clinical Safety Incident.
-NHS Digital will provide a recommendation to the Connecting Party if it deems that the reported Clinical Safety Incident is not a Clinical Safety Incident.
+NHS England will provide a recommendation to the Connecting Party if it deems that the reported Clinical Safety Incident is not a Clinical Safety Incident.

 9. Change management